Dean177/deanmerchant.com/src/pages/cv.md

 I worked at [Pirate Studios](https://www.piratestudios.co/en-de) as a senior developer and as a senior consultant at a software consultancy called [Ghyston](https://www.ghyston.com).

-Here are some of the more interesting projects in that time:
+Here are some of the more interesting projects I have been involved with:

 **Pirate Studios - Website re-development**